-The amounts allocated to the associate are based on the transfer factor (dividing the transfer amount by the scheme value).
+The amounts allocated to the associate are based on the separation factor.

-The transfer factor is obtained by dividing the transfer amount (calculated in the previous section) by the scheme value.
-The member's taxed components (e.g. member contributions and productivity contributions) are multiplied by the transfer factor to give the amount to be transferred to the associate member.
-Any remaining amounts needed to satisfy the transfer amount are drawn from the member's untaxed component.
+The separation factor is obtained by dividing the separation amount (calculated in the previous section) by the scheme value.
+The member's taxed components (eg member contributions and productivity contributions) are multiplied by the separation factor to give the amount to be transferred to the associate.
+Any remaining amounts needed to satisfy the separation amount are drawn from the member's untaxed component.